The following words and terms, when used in this chapter, shall

 service other than breakfast to overnight guests.

-Breakfast that provides food service to other than to its overnight
+breakfast that provides food service to customers in addition to its

 has seven or fewer rooms for rent, serves breakfast to overnight guests,

 facility or space where food is prepared, stored, and packaged.

 (7) Code of Federal Regulations (CFR)--Citations to

 the CFR refer sequentially to the Title, Part, and Section numbers,

 such as 40 CFR 180.194 refers to Title 40, Part 180, Section 194.